huang12211/ElaineFoodWebsite/README.md

 Next steps:
 - Install validation and error handling of our API to ensure that the data we receive from clients is valid and that we provide meaningful error messages: (refer to source: https://dev.to/wizdomtek/typescript-express-building-robust-apis-with-nodejs-1fln)

+Bugs requiring further investigations:
+- Able to delete all users by ID except for #1 and #2; why?